-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 6.1 Model Financial Statements and Tiered Fin 5.1 Model Financial Statements and Tiered Financial Reporting The financial statements published in the Annual Report is the main financial reporting currently published by local governments.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 6.1 Model Financial Statements and Tiered Fi 6.1 Model Financial Statements and Tiered Financial Reporting The financial statements published in the Annual Report is the main financial reporting currently published by local governments.
 Reporting obligations are the same for large (Stirling, Perth, Fremantle) and small (Sandstone, Wiluna, Dalwallinu) local governments, even though they vary significantly in complexity.
 The Office of the Auditor General has said that some existing reporting requirements are unnecessary or onerous - for instance, information that is not relevant to certain local governments, or that is a duplicate of other published information.
-SUPPORTED Online Registers, updated quarterly (see item 3.4), would provide faster and greater transparency than current annual reports.
-Standard templates will be published for use by local governments.
+The Minister strongly believes in transparency and accountability in local government.
+The public rightly expects the highest standards of integrity, good governance, and prudent financial management in local government.

-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Simpler Strategic and Financial Planning (item 6.2) would also improve the budgeting process.
-6.2 Simplify Strategic and Financial Planning Requirements for plans are outlined in the Local Government Financial Management and Administration Regulations.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS • Simpler Strategic and Financial Planning (item 6.2) would also improve the budgeting process.
+6.2 Simplify Strategic and Financial Planning 6.2 Simplify Strategic and Financial Planning Requirements for plans are outlined in the Local Government Financial Management and Administration Regulations.
 There is also the Integrated Planning and Reporting (IPR) framework.
 While many councils successfully apply IPR to their budgeting and reporting, IPR may seem complicated or difficult, especially for smaller local governments.
 Having clear information about the finances of local government is an important part of enabling informed public and ratepayer engagement and input to decision-making.
 The framework for financial planning should be based around information being clear, transparent, and easy to understand for all ratepayers and members of the public.
 In order to provide more consistency and clarity across the State, it is proposed that greater use of templates is introduced to make planning and reporting clearer and simpler, providing greater transparency for ratepayers.
 Local governments would be required to adopt a standard set of plans, and there will be templates published by the DLGSC for use or adaption by local governments.
 It is proposed that the plans that are required are: Simplified Council Plans that replace existing Strategic Community Plans and set high-level objectives, with a new plan required at least every eight years.
 These will be short-form plans, with a template available from the DLGSC Simplified Asset Management Plans to consistently forecast costs of maintaining the local government's assets.
 A new plan will be required at least every ten years, though local government gains or disposes of major assets (e.g. land, buildings, or roads).
-A template will be provided, and methods of valuations will be simplified to reduce red tape Simplified Long Term Financial Plans will outline any long term financial management and sustainability SUPPORTED
+A template will be provided, and methods of valuations will be simplified to reduce red tape Simplified Long Term Financial Plans will outline any long term financial management and sustainability It is important that Council Plans are consistent with the Local Planning Strategy (LPS) and any other planning strategies.
+Ideally the process for the development, consultation, and approval of both Council Plan and LPS can run concurrently.